mscrnt/TextAdventure/data/docs/Worlds_References.md

 - **description**: A brief description of the location.
 - **main-entry**: Boolean indicating if the location is the main entry point for the game.
 - **keywords**: An array of strings that are key themes or elements of the location.
-- **paths**: An object where each key is a direction (e.g., "north", "east", "south", "west", "up", "down") and each value is the name of the location it connects to.
+- **paths**: An object where each key is a direction or a descriptor (e.g., "north", "up", "entrance to X") and each value is the name of the location it connects to, which can be a top-level location, sublocation, or a room within the current location.
-- **sublocations**: An array of sublocation objects (see below for sublocation structure).
+- **sublocations**: An array of sublocation objects.

 ## Adding Sublocations